demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-login.md

         }
 ```

-Then in `handleUserLogin` function, we can make use of this function to validate the `LoginViewModel`.
+Then in the `handleUserLogin` function, we can make use of this function to validate the `LoginViewModel`.

 ```fsharp
 module Suave =